forgefed/forgefed/README.md

 # ForgeFed - Federation Protocol for Forge Services

-ForgeFed is a federation protocol extending the W3C's [ActivityPub][activity-pub] protocol to provide a uniform server-to-server API for interoperability between networked version control services, with limited pub/sub access for messaging and notifications to and from the larger fediverse.
+ForgeFed is an upcoming federation protocol extending the W3C's [ActivityPub][activity-pub] protocol to provide a uniform server-to-server API for interoperability between networked version control services, with limited pub/sub access for messaging and notifications to and from the larger fediverse.
 It allows users of any ForgeFed-compliant service to interact with other ForgeFed-compliant forge services, without being a registered user of that foreign service, just as if they were.
 In this way, users that choose to self-host have the additional benefit/responsibility of fully controlling of their own authentication/identityand their own data.

 All of the most common user interactions are supported such as: cloning/forking, merge-requests/patches, bug-reports/code-review, subscriptions/favorites with